-In keeping with general rules of litigation, unless separate property identity is proven conclusively (i.e., as a matter of law), or unless there is not more than a scintilla of evidence to support a separate property claim (i.e., legally insufficient evidence), the character of property is a fact issue to be determined by the finder of fact based upon a clear and convincing evidence standard.
+The history of tracing, and the diversity of Texas case law, suggests that a court should not be dogmatic about what constitutes a valid tracing method, and that a valid, coherently-applied, fact based approach to tracing should not be excluded on reliability grounds but instead submitted to the fact finder, unless separate property identity is proven conclusively (i.e., as a matter of law), or unless there is not more than a scintilla of evidence to support a separate property claim (i.e., legally insufficient evidence).

-A tracing case can involve disputes over both the facts and what law should be applied to those facts.
-However, some aspects of tracing methodologies are not mentioned in case law, and their use is a matter of accounting practices, tracing conventions, logic, or opinion, not law.
+It should also be remembered that many aspects of tracing methodology are not governed by case law, and their use is a matter of accounting practices, tracing conventions, logic, or opinion, but not law.